HannahGuo/Snappans/README.md

 ### Why... is it called Snappans?

-I use variations of the word "snap" for my username on some platforms... and my name is Hannah so...
+I use variations of the word "snap" for my username on some platforms... and my name is Hannah so... palindromes.
 I thought it was funny.